sbkashif/gRASPA_job_tracker/README.md

 - **Alphabetical**: Split files based on alphabetical ordering
 - **Size-based**: Group files based on their size using configurable thresholds
 - **Random**: Randomly assign files to batches
-- **custom_alphabetical**: Following a specific alphabetical ordering implemented in gRASPA_job_tracker.script.generate_batches earlier befor creating this package.
+- **custom_alphabetical**: Following a specific alphabetical ordering implemented in gRASPA\_job\_tracker.script.generate\_batches earlier befor creating this package.
 We are keeping this as an option since half of the batches reported in the first publication were created using this `generate_batches.sh` script.
 This is useful for reproducibility and consistency with previous results.
 For a new simulation, users can just pick `Alphabetical` keyword for batch splitting the CIF files in alphabetical order.

 ## Configuration Options

 See the example configuration file in `examples/config-coremof-clean.yaml` for a reference.
 The configuration file allows you to specify:
 - **Database Source**: Local path or URL to download the database
-- **Batch Splitting Strategy**: Choose from alphabetical, size-based, random, or custom_alphabetical
+- **Batch Splitting Strategy**: custom\_alphabetical
-- **SLURM Settings**: Account, partition, time limits, and other SLURM parameters
+- **SLURM Settings**: Account, partition, time limits, and other SLURM parameters as per NCSA cluster
 - **Load Dependencies**: Paths to required software dependencies like gRASPA and PACMOF2
-- **Script Paths**: Paths to your custom scripts
+- **Script Paths**: Paths to your custom scripts: partial charge calculation, gRASPA simulaiton, analysis to parse adsorbate loadings
-- **Force field and simulation parameters**: Paths to forcefield files and parameters for gRASPA simulations
+- **Force field and simulation parameters**: Paths to forcefield files and template `simulation.input` file for gRASPA simulations, alongside modifications made to simulation parameters in the current run.
-- **Job Tracking**: Options for tracking job status and resubmitting failed jobs

-## Force field Configuration
+## Force field and simulation paramters

-The simulation script (`mps_run.sh`) requires specific environment variables to locate and use forcefield files:
+The simulation script for gRASPA simulations (`mps_run.sh`) requires specific environment variables to locate and use forcefield files:

 ### Mandatory Forcefield Files
-These files must be provided in your configuration:
+These files and variables must be provided in your configuration as it is a gRASPA compulsion:
 ```yaml
 forcefield_files:
   FORCE_FIELD_MIXING_RULES: "/path/to/forcefields/force_field_mixing_rules.def"